Reducing health and environmental risks

 Changing consumer habits have resulted in the appearance of new pollutants.
 These micro-pollutants, even on an even on a scale of traces are becoming one of the main issues facing local authorities and industry in the protection their respective ecosystems.
 As a pioneer in this field, we’ve been running research and development studies in its Paris-based expertise and research center, the CIRSEE (international center of research into water and the environment).

-Discover our collaboration with top international experts
+Collaboration with leading international experts

 We encourage external research projects